 Larders are also becoming the mainstay of a freestanding design, to add to the traditional ‘cook’s kitchen’ feel.
 Companies are adapting these to include hideaway storage areas for kettles and toasters, for clutter-free worktops, or even fitting them with marble surfaces inside for pastry making or as hidden food preparation areas.

-Popular accessories in freestanding kitchens include towel rails and chopping board trays, cleverly stored on island units.
-More recently, customers have been specifying wine racks to make this area of the room more of a hub for entertaining instead of being purely functional.
+Accessories in freestanding kitchens include towel rails and chopping board trays, cleverly stored on kitchen island units.
+Wine racks are popular, too, to make this area of the room more of a hub for entertaining instead of being purely functional.

 Sourcing a reclaimed butcher’s block